acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 Izahl: I do believe I have slain the Wyvern
 ```

-We can see that both outputs start with `I quaff my potion and attack!`, end with `I do believe I have slain the XXX` and the between sentences have the format `I cast AAA on the XXX for BBBdCCC damage!`.
-These messages are generated in the function `wizardcult_comms_CastSpells` at 0x653680.
-This function receives a buffer, each loop it will encode 3 bytes into a sentence `I cast AAA on the XXX for BBBdCCC damage!`. `AAA` is the value of `wizardcult_tables_Spells[byte[0]]`, `BBB` and `CCC` are the decimal values of `byte[1]` and `byte[2]` respectively.
+We could see that both outputs
+- started with `I quaff my potion and attack!`,
+- ended with `I do believe I have slain the XXX`,
+- and the format of middle sentences were `I cast AAA on the XXX for BBBdCCC damage!`.

+These messages were generated by the `wizardcult_comms_CastSpells` function at 0x653680.
+This function received a buffer, for each loop it would turn 3 bytes into a sentence `I cast AAA on the XXX for BBBdCCC damage!`
+- `AAA` is the value of `wizardcult_tables_Spells[byte[0]]`,
+- `BBB` and `CCC` are the decimal values of `byte[1]` and `byte[2]` respectively.

-The two outputs have 7 and 20 sentences so the buffers are 21 and 60 bytes in length.
-I believe the first output is the encypted form of the output of `/bin/bash -c "ls /mages_tower"`, and the second one contains encrypted content of `cool_wizard_meme.png`.
-The reason is shown below:
+Because the two outputs had 7 and 20 sentences, sequentially, the buffers were 21 and 60 bytes in length.
+I believed the first output was the encrypted form of the output of `/bin/bash -c "ls /mages_tower"`, while the second one was the encrypted content of `cool_wizard_meme.png`.
+The reason was as follows:
 ```bash
 (venv) vm@vm:~/Desktop/10$ /bin/bash -c "ls /mages_tower" | wc
       1       1      21